Our Design Team

 "I love to design playgrounds in all shapes, sizes and colors - You want a pink Barbie® playground?
 I can design it!"

-Christine has more than 10 years of playground design experience and knows just how personal a playground can be for a community.
+Christine has nearly 20 years of playground design experience and knows just how personal a playground can be for a community.
 After studying mechanical drafting and design, she has devoted herself to going above and beyond when it comes to custom playground design.
 Christine believes a playground concept should be rooted in the community, creating a far more invested experience—while ensuring her clients are getting the highest play value for their budgets.

 "I was fascinated with making monsters as a kid."